Hassan1247/Hassan1247/README.md

 ### Hi there 👋
+I'm a Computer Engineering student who likes to work on AI/Software Developing.

+- 🔭 I’m currently working on Python/Django projects.

+- 🌱 I’m currently learning Django framework.

+- 👯 I’m looking to collaborate on open source softwares/AI developing.

+- 📫 How to reach me: You can send me an emial or follow me on (Linkedin)[https://www.linkedin.com/in/hassan-moosaabadi/]

 <!--
 **Hassan1247/Hassan1247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->